← Mark VB

 on later versions of the Scanlock Mark VB.

-For that reason, the Scanlock Mark VB was kept
+For that reason, the old Scanlock Mark VB was kept

 in production for the US market for several more years, whilst

-the Scanlock 2000 was the mainstream product on the European market.
+the Scanlock 2000 became the mainstream product on the European market.

 All controls of the Scanlock 2000 are at the front panel (or the top